usaid-cs/yesterday-i-learned/random.md

 1. "Mass murder of the political opposition is not genocide" was said to be an important distinction because *genocide* is dedicated to "mass murder of a particular ethnic group or nation."
 Therefore, the [mass killings](http://www.bbc.com/news/world-middle-east-38885901) taking place during the Syrian conflict are not genocides.
 1. The baseball referee is called the umpire.
 The tennis referee might also be called the umpire.
 1. Never say "yes" over the phone.
 Such a recording of "yes" can be used to [make purchases under your name](http://www.cbc.ca/news/canada/edmonton/can-you-hear-me-phone-scam-warning-bbb-1.3970312), with "yes" being a proof of permission.
-1. "Trade surplus" is a good thing.
-It means exports > imports, not "exports did not meet or exceed quota".
 1. Muzzle brakes counter recoil.
 They do not make things any quieter.
 (In fact they make rounds louder for the user)
 1. "Kidnapping" the bride and chipping in money for the ransom to get her back is a tradition in [Macedonia, Serbia, Hungary, Romania](https://www.reddit.com/r/AskWomen/comments/5sly8j/what_do_you_think_is_tacky_to_have_at_a_wedding/ddg9zow/), according to /u/mrs_sassypants.
 1. Thomas Chapais on [Je me souviens](https://en.wikipedia.org/wiki/Je_me_souviens): "Yes, we remember.
 We remember the past and its lessons, the past and its misfortunes, the past and its glories," sort of like "lest we forget."